nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [thenewstack.io: Kubernetes Is Not Just About Containers — It’s About the API 🌟](https://thenewstack.io/kubernetes-is-not-just-about-containers-its-about-the-api/)
 - [kubernetes.io: Alpha in Kubernetes v1.22: API Server Tracing](https://kubernetes.io/blog/2021/09/03/api-server-tracing/)
 - [evancordell.com: 16 things you didn't know about Kube APIs and CRDs](https://evancordell.com/posts/kube-apis-crds/)
+- [martinheinz.dev: Could Kubernetes Pods Ever Become Deprecated? 🌟](https://martinheinz.dev/blog/53) **Could a core object or API in Kubernetes, such as Pod, Deployment or Service be removed and if so, how would that go?**

 ### Kubernetes Health Checks/Probes.
 Startup, Liveness, Readiness
 * [medium: How to Perform Health checks in Kubernetes (K8s)](https://medium.com/faun/how-to-perform-health-checks-in-kubernetes-k8s-a4e5300b1f9d)